damianofalcioni/js-functions-orchestrator/README.md

 ```

 ### setState
-Set the current orchestration status in order to resume an orchestration or start an orchestration at a specific state
+Set the initial orchestration status

 `@param {State} state` The orchestration state, composed of the following properties: